shikokuchuo/nanonext/README.md

 socket = pynng.Pair0(listen="ipc:///tmp/nanonext.socket")
 ```

-Create nano object in R using {nanonext}, then send a vector of
+Create nano object in R using `nanonext`, then send a vector of
 ‘doubles’, specifying mode as ‘raw’:

 ``` r